 Rosemary for Remembrance.

-I forget how we parted, or why.
-I think I woke one morning and he wasn’t there.
+I forget why we parted.
+I woke up one morning and he wasn’t there.
 After that I didn’t see him for years.
-But I knew he was still alive, because people would tell me they’d seen him in such and such a village, a week or two before.
+But I knew he was still alive, because people would tell me they’d seen him in such-and-such a village, on such-and-such a day.

 Then I saw the old man.